Felony DUI Attorney Miami

-- If someone is killed a result of the drunk driving episode, the at fault driver will likely be charged with felony vehicular manslaughter or in some cases vehicular homicide, which carries a higher sentence if the defendant is convicted.
+- If someone is killed as a result of the drunk driving episode, the at-fault driver will likely be charged with felony vehicular manslaughter or in some cases vehicular homicide, which carries a higher sentence if the defendant is convicted.

 Another way that DUI is raised to a felony instead of a misdemeanor is when a driver has multiple DUI convictions.